The Azores | São Miguel & Graciosa

 - We have made a selection of accommodations in prime locations on both islands;

-- Breakfast is included during your stay, depending on the accommodation selected;
+- Breakfast may be included during your stay, depending on the accommodation selected;

 - You can customize your travel itinerary as you wish, adding more nights to your stay, additional experiences, or a car rental to make your trip even more special;